awwx/ar/readme.md

     to ask, "I want to do X.  How can we get ar to let me to do that easily?"

+* It's also not a goal of ar to provide a comprehensive implementation of all the features included with ar.

+    For example, ar has tests, and so includes a small testing library to run the tests.
+But it isn't a goal of ar to provide a general purpose testing library; instead, there's just enough of a test framework to run ar's tests.

+    As another example, some useful utilities such as `ret` and `cwd` are included in ar.
+But it's not a goal of ar to provide useful utilities; the ones that are included are included because they're needed to load libraries.

+    In summary, if it can be loaded as a library, then it doesn't need to be in ar itself.
+(Since there are some things that we'll be able to move out of ar and into libraries when the loader is further along, ar may be able to get smaller over time).

 Design Philosophy
 -----------------